veloblank/js-basics-functions-readme-v-000/README.md

 Functions are the single most important unit of code in JavaScript.
 Much like a `<div>` or a `<section>` in HTML, functions serve as ways to group together related bits of JavaScript code.

-We group code together in functions because its easier to read and easier to maintain.
+Grouped code is easier to read, debug, and improve.

 ## Objectives